A few months back, I was reading about a self-professed skinny fat guy.

 That left him even skinnier with a slightly flatter belly.

-He was just a slightly smaller version of his former “skinny fat guy” self, with many of the flabby bits still intact.
+He was just a slightly smaller version of his former self, with many of the flabby bits still intact.

-So he turned to Mr. Google for some advice.
+So he started Googling around for some advice.

-A few forum posts said that someone in his position should “do a clean bulk.”
+A few forum posts said that someone in his position should increase his calories and “do a clean bulk.”

-Then someone else said he should go on a cut instead.
+Then someone else said he should cut his calories and go on a cut instead.

 The skinny fat guy look is caused mainly by having too little muscle.